Jann Wenner: Pay attention to the man behind the curtain

 The comments triggered an immediate undoing of Wenner’s reputation and precipitated his dismissal from the board of directors of the Rock & Roll Hall of Fame.

-Wenner soon apologised for his “inflammatory” remarks and Rolling Stones issued a statement on X, formerly Twitter, distancing itself from the views of its founder.
+Wenner soon apologised for his “inflammatory” remarks and Rolling Stone issued a statement on X, formerly Twitter, distancing itself from the views of its founder.

 Their desperation to hide the depressing truth reminded me of the iconic scene from, The Wizard of Oz, in which the true identity of the titular wizard is revealed.
 Dorothy’s dog pulls back a curtain and exposes the simple man pulling the strings of the machine that they believed was the all-mighty ruler of the fantastical land of Oz.
 The wizard tries to order Dorothy and her friends to “pay no attention to the man behind the curtain.”
 But they refuse to ignore what they have seen and heard.